 Heat the mango/passion fruit puree, then add the pectin/sugar mixture.
 Bring to a boil while continuing to stir for about 30 seconds.

-Pour the mango/passion fruit insert into the pastry ring, on parchment paper.
-Let cool, then freeze for at least 2 hours.
+Pour the mango/passion fruit insert into the pastry ring, onto parchment paper.
+Let it cool, then freeze for at least 2 hours.

 1. For the mango mousse

-Soften the gelatin leaves in a little cold water.
+Soften the gelatin sheets in a little cold water.

 Blend the mangoes

 Heat the mango puree, 20g of sugar, and lemon juice.
 Drain the gelatin and add it to the mango puree.
-Heat for a few minutes without boiling, until the gelatin has dissolved.
+Heat for a few minutes without boiling, until the gelatin is dissolved.

 Whip the very cold cream into whipped cream.

-Gently mix the mango puree into the whipped cream.
-Refrigerate.
+Gently mix the mango puree with the whipped cream.
+Chill.

 1. Assembly

-I used a springform pan (like for making cheesecake) that I covered with cling film.
-Alternatively, you can use your pastry ring, with cling film on the bottom to hold the entremet and a ribbon of rhodoid on the sides.
-Place your dacquoise underneath, pour 2/3 of the mango mousse, place the mango/passion fruit insert, pressing down a little, and cover with the remaining mango mousse.
+I used a springform pan (like the kind used for cheesecake) which I lined with plastic wrap.
+Alternatively, you can use a pastry ring, with plastic wrap on the bottom to hold the entremet in place and acetate strips on the sides.
+Place your dacquoise inside, pour in two-thirds of the mango mousse, add the mango/passion fruit insert, pressing it down slightly, and cover with the remaining mango mousse.

-I made the dessert in advance and kept it in the freezer until I poured the mango icing.
-Otherwise, chill it for several hours before pouring the icing.
+I made the dessert in advance and kept it in the freezer until I poured the mango glaze.
+Otherwise, chill it for several hours before pouring the glaze.

 1. For the mango mirror glaze

 Blend the mango.
 Add the lemon juice and white chocolate.
-Heat over low heat until the chocolate melts, then add the agar-agar.
-Bring to a boil for 2 minutes, then turn off the heat and let cool.
+Heat gently until the chocolate is melted, then add the agar-agar.
+Bring to a boil for 2 minutes, then remove from the heat and let cool.

 1. Finishing the dessert

-Pour the mirror glaze over the dessert and let it set in the refrigerator for at least 3 hours.
-If you froze the dessert, pour the glaze in the morning for the evening and leave the dessert in the refrigerator.
+Pour the mirror glaze over the entremet and let it set for at least 3 hours in the refrigerator.
+If you had frozen the entremet, pour the glaze over it in the morning for the evening and leave the dessert in the refrigerator.

 Rate this recipe